blackmirag3/Classify/docs/UserGuide.md

 Remarks: Unknown

 No subjects and grades found for this student.
-How would you like to edit student?Enter index (blank to exit):
+How would you like to edit student?
+Enter index (blank to exit):
 1. Add subject
 2. Modify subject
 3. Delete subject